×

 Your Guide to Car Registration in Illinois

-If you have recently moved to Illinois, or have recently purchased your car, then driving around this busy state will not be possible without registering your car.
-Here is your step-wise guide to your car registration in Illinois.
+If you have recently moved to Illinois or have recently purchased your car, then driving around this busy state will not be possible without registering your car.
+Here is your step-by-step guide to your car registration in Illinois.

 The car registration in Ohio is processed through the office of the local Secretary of State.
 The required documents, which slightly vary with the type of vehicle you own, need to be submitted at the office to kickstart the car registration process.

-It is mandatory for all vehicle owners to register their car in Illinois within 30 days after establishing their residency in the state.
+All vehicle owners must register their cars in Illinois within 30 days of establishing residency in the state.

-However, the owners must first get their car licensed and titled by the state.
-Most importantly one must insure their car.
-The necessary documents that are required before proceeding with your car registration are as follows.
+Most importantly, one must insure their car.
+The necessary documents before proceeding with car registration are as follows.

 • Vehicle’s title